yakovlev-alexey/bump-package-version-action/README.md

 This action allows you to automatically update versions in your `package.json`.
 It scans newly pushed commits for keywords in messages.
 If any matches are found it updates the version in `package.json` and optionally (enabled by default) commits, tags and pushes changes to caller branch.
 There is also support for canary versions - if this action was called in a `pull_request` event, it will create a canary version from the latest commit (according to all commit messages in PR).

+> It is however important that only `pull_request` events from the base repository are handled by default.
+It is unsafe to expose publishing tokens to use in PRs from unknown contributors and GitHub Actions themself do not allow you to access secrets in such Pull Requests.
+Therefore by default `abort-for-forks` option is enabled.
+If you have a use for this action in fork PRs disable this option.

 ```yml
 jobs:
     bump: